 The two-time Winter Olympic gold-medal winner has had a special 2018 and according to the Daily Mail, she might be rounding off the year with some glitterball action.

 The paper claims that the record-breaking British Olympian has had meetings with the show's producers and is secretly a keen dancer.

-It was a shock when Catherine announced that she was leaving the cobbles last year and she will depart the ITV soap on screen at the start of the summer.
+It was a shock when Catherine announced that she was leaving the cobbles last year and she departed the ITV soap on screen at the start of August.